border-blaster/Check-Active-Directory-for-end-of-life-computers/README.md

 computer objects have less than a year until they make it to end of life.

 Useage:
+- You only need to download and run Find-EOL-AD-computers.ps1
 - Run the script with apropiate credintals to read computer object OS and OS versions.
 - The script checks the csv hosted on gitup for OS, OS Version, and EOL information, so you will need internet access to run. *Or you can download the csv and import directly.